CozmycDev/ProjectKorraScrolls/README.md

   naturalDrops:
     enabled: false # Whether to enable natural drops from mobs
     hostileMobsOnly: true  # Only hostile mobs can drop scrolls.
 Spawner/Spawn Egg mobs never count.
-    chance: 0.1  # Base chance for a mob to drop a scroll (10%)
+    chance: 0.1  # # Initial roll chance for a mob to drop a scroll (10%)
     playerElementOnly: true  # Whether mobs should drop scrolls from player's elements only
     includeSubelements: true  # Whether to include subelement scrolls when filtering by element

   # Loot chest generation
   lootGeneration:
     enabled: false # Whether to enable loot chest generation
-    chance: 0.25  # Base chance for a chest to contain scrolls (25%)
+    chance: 0.25  # Initial roll chance for a chest to contain scrolls (25%)
     maxScrollsPerChest: 2  # The max number of scrolls to generate per chest
     playerElementOnly: true  # Only generate scrolls for player's element
     includeSubelements: true  # Whether to include subelement scrolls when filtering by element